KNX-IOT/knx-iot.github.io/_pages/gs_knx_config.md

 ##### Access token table

-The access token table contains the array of json objects for an auth/at entry.
+The access token table contains the array of json objects for auth/at entries.

 - "id" : identifier of the entry
 - "profile" : oscore (2)